29 charged for connections to drug trafficking in Chatham County, 5 still at-large

 SAVANNAH, Ga.
-(WSAV) – Twenty-nine people are facing federal felony charges Wednesday for what investigators say is their involvement in drug trafficking throughout Chatham County.
+(WSAV) – 29 people are facing federal felony charges Wednesday for what investigators say is their involvement in drug trafficking throughout Chatham County.

 Bobby Christine, the United States Attorney for the Southern District of Georgia, says it stems from a four-year investigation nicknamed Operation Deadlier Catch.
 The Department of Justice worked with several federal, state and local agencies, including the Savannah Police Department and the Chatham County Sheriff’s Office.